 and the convention that $|z^0|=0$.
 Considering a pair of Gelfand-Tsetlin patterns $(\sfZ,\sfZ')$ as the output of $\rsk$ with input matrix $W=(w^{i}_{j}\colon 1\leq i \leq n, \, 1\leq j\leq N)$, that is $(\sfZ,\sfZ')=\rsk(W)$, with $\sfZ$ corresponding to the $P$ tableau and $\sfZ'$ to the $Q$ tableau in the $\rsk$ correspondence, then it holds that

 This is due to the fact that both sides represent the number of letters $k$ inserted from $W$ via $\rsk$.
-This is clear for the right hand side, since (by definition) $w^{i}_j$ is considered as the number of letters $j$ in word $i$, while for the left hand side this follows from
+This is clear for the right-hand side, since (by definition) $w^{i}_j$ is considered as the number of letters $j$ in word $i$, while for the left-hand side this follows from

 The {\it type} plays an important role in exactly solvable, via $\rsk$, probability models, as we will see in Sections \ref{geomLPP} and \ref{sec:loggamma}.